FACTBOX-Russia decries German tanks decision, Ukraine 'sincerely grateful' | Politics

 FACTBOX-Russia decries German tanks decision, Ukraine 'sincerely grateful'

-The Kremlin said that Abrams battle tanks supplied to Ukraine by the United States would "burn", dismissing the proposed shipments as an expensive folly.
 UKRAINE Ukrainian President Volodymyr Zelenskiy said he was "sincerely grateful" to Germany and Chancellor Olaf Scholz for Berlin's "important and timely" decision to provide Kyiv with battle tanks.
-Zelenskiy made the comment in a statement on the Telegram messaging app after speaking by phone with the German chancellor.
+POLAND Polish Prime Minister Mateusz Morawiecki thanked German Chancellor Olaf Scholz on Wednesday for his decision.

 Germany will send Leopard 2 tanks to Ukraine and approve their re-export from partner countries, German government spokesperson Steffen Hebestreit said on Wednesday.
 Russia has cast deliveries of heavy weapons to Ukraine as proof that the West is escalating the war.
 Here is the initial international reaction: